Southport station (Metro-North)

-Southport station is a commuter rail station on the Metro-North Railroad New Haven Line, located in Southport, Connecticut.
-It is one of three railroad stations in the town of Fairfield, the others being Fairfield and Fairfield Metro.
+Southport station is a commuter rail station on the Metro-North Railroad's New Haven Line, located in Southport, Connecticut.
+It is one of three railroad stations in the town of Fairfield, the others being Fairfield and Fairfield–Black Rock.

 History

 The station was opened in 1884, and the existing westbound and eastbound station buildings were constructed in the late 19th century by the New York, New Haven, and Hartford Railroad.
 The westbound building is wooden, built in the saltbox-style.
 The eastbound building is made of brick, and is no longer in railroad use.
 Instead, it houses a restaurant.
 The station agent was eliminated on January 15, 1972.
 In 1989, the station buildings were listed in the National Register of Historic Places as the Southport Railroad Stations.

 The westbound station house, one of the few remaining original station houses on the New Haven Line, was gutted by a fire on January 4, 2008.
 The building housed both an art gallery and a passenger waiting area prior to fire.
 The majority of the artwork was saved.
 Most of the damage done to the building during the fire was caused by the water that was being used to extinguish the fire.
 It was predicted that the building would have to be entirely replaced, but it was decided instead to refurbish it after the damage was assessed to be less severe than originally thought.
 The refurbishment cost $3 million.
 A temporary waiting room was created for passengers at the station.
 The refurbishment was finished by the beginning of the next year, and was officially re-opened by then-governor Jodi Rell in February 2009.